History of the United States Space Force: Space forces in the Gulf War

-Analysts after the war stated that satellite communications forces provided an absolutely crucial capacity, as much of the desert did not have reliable telecommunication networks.
+During the war, satellite communications was a crucial capacity, as much of the desert did not have reliable telecommunications coverage.
 Satellite communications carried over 90% of all communications for the military campaign, with commercial satellites accounting for 24% of the traffic.
-Coalition forces received communications satellite support from Air Force Space Command's Defense Satellite Communications System, Naval Space Command's Fleet Satellite Communications System, the NATO III communication satellites, and Royal Air Force's Skynet satellite system.
+Air Force Space Command's Defense Satellite Communications System, Naval Space Command's Fleet Satellite Communications System, the NATO III communication satellites, and the Royal Air Force's Skynet all provided satellite communications.
 In August 1990, the DCSC network consisted of two DCSC II satellites and three DCSC III satellites, with one DSCS III in reserve and two DSCS II satellites for limited operational use.
 However, there were concerns if the DSCS network could provide the requisite capacity and concerns that satellite communications would be jammed by Iraqi forces, resulting in the reallocation of spacecraft by the 3rd Satellite Control Squadron, which flew the constellation.

 The Navstar Global Positioning System was the most widely known space system used during the war.
 The first five operational Block I spacecraft were launched on a Delta II rocket in 1989, joining the prototypes in orbit.
 The Gulf War accelerated the program, and by 22 August 1990, the constellation consisted of fourteen satellites (six Block I prototypes and eight Block II operational satellites).
 Launches of two Block II satellites on 2 October and 26 November increased the constellation to 16 satellites right before the commencement of Operation Desert Storm.
 Army Space Command had purchased 500 demonstration GPS trackers, providing them to fielded forces in August.
 The Army soon realized the critical navigation capability they provided to its ground forces, and put in an emergency requisition for 1,000 GPS receivers and 300 vehicle installation kits.
 Later, in December, they requested 7,178 GPS receivers.